dmwit/nurse-sveta/schema-design.md

 # nurse-sveta-multi-play to nsaid

-There are six concepts that each have their own table:
+There are six concepts represented in the database:

 * A *batch* is a collection of games that were all played by the same nsmp instance.
 * A *game* is a sequence of board positions and the moves that mediate between them.